Prep School Life

 In the Prep School our positive rewards include the ‘house point’ system.
 Pupils are keen to achieve certificates for the number of house points achieved and Gold Skills Cards are awarded for house points relating to core learning skills.
 Certificates of Merit are also awarded for work of special importance and for particular effort.
 These, and other certificates, are presented to boys every week in our Chapel Service on Wednesdays in New College Chapel.

 We have a staggered start to arrival in the prep school in the mornings.
 Years 6-8 can arrive from 8.00 and they go straight to their form rooms; Years 3-5 arrive from 8.10 and go to their form rooms.
 (Years 3-5 can be supervised in the playground between 8.00 and 8.10).
 Registration is at 8.20, before assembly which starts at 8.30.
 Lessons begin at 8.50.
 (On Wednesdays, there is a form period before our chapel service which runs from 9.00 to 9.30).
 There are four 40-minute periods with a 20-minute mid-morning break (breaktimes are staggered; Years 3-5 have their break, then Years 6-8 have theirs).
 Years 3-5 have their lunch and midday break from 11.50 to 12.50, followed by the lunchtime activities programme.
 Years 6-8 have their activities from 11.50 to 12.50, followed by their lunch and break until 13.50.
-During the afternoon there is a further registration in forms (13.50-14.00) and then three lessons before school ends at 15.45-15.50, to allow for a staggered pick-up.
-After-school activities commence at 16.00 and usually finish at 17.00.
+During the afternoon there is a further registration in forms (13.50-14.00) and then three lessons before school ends at 15.45.
+After-school activities commence at 16.00 and usually finish at 16.45.